peacheym/peacheym/README.md

 * [NeoPixel 2048](https://github.com/peacheym/NeoPixel2048) - A hardware version of the popular mobile puzzle game.
 * [Aurebesh Translator](https://github.com/peacheym/aurebesh_translator) - A simple but fun project inspired by the starwars universe.

-I always enjoy chatting about and working on projects, big or small!
-Please get in touch with me!
+I always enjoy chatting about and working on projects, big or small, so please get in touch!